maybebyte/anthesis/local-authoritative-dns.md

 }
 ```

-I like to add `use-host-decl-names` to assign the hostname automatically
+I prefer to add `use-host-decl-names` to assign the hostname
-based on the host declaration like so:
+automatically based on the host declaration like so:

 ```
 subnet 192.168.1.0 netmask 255.255.255.0 {